Wholesale price lists

 - The number of units by which a product's quantity can be incremented in your wholesale store.
 For example, you could require that your customers order socks in groups of 6.

 - Thresholds for volume-based pricing.
 Volume-based pricing offers different per unit prices for all ordered units depending upon the amount that is purchased.
+You can use volume-based pricing to encourage your customers to buy larger quantities at lower per-unit prices.
+And you can use the first From (Quantity) column to set different minimum order amounts for each product variant.
 For example, you could offer your customers the following volume breaks: In this example, if a customer ordered 35 shirts, then they would pay $5 for each shirt for a total of $175.
 If the customer ordered 80 shirts, then they would pay $3 for each shirt for a total of $240.

 Minimum amounts for orders